Skylli202/secretlink-deeznuts/docs/secrets.md

 attribute.

 > In the monolith server setup, both `svkit` and `pb` container are executed on
 > the same host.
-All containers are automically added in the single docker's network.
+All containers are automatically added in the single docker's network.
 > Because of this, in this scenario, the `PB_URL` usually looks like `http://pb:8090`.